Northeastern University Health & Wellness Lab

 Validation

-To validate the design proposal, we conducted a 3-week usability test with the internal team, followed by 3 evaluations from the web accessibility team and 2 branding compliance review.
+To validate the design proposal, I ran a 3 week usability test with the internal team, followed by three reviews with the web accessibility team and two branding compliance evaluations.

 Retrospective

 In this project, I worked across multiple areas, from conducting user research and facilitating design workshops to prototyping and user testing, while collaborating closely with teams and departments.
-I also managed to keep design workflows, documentation, and testing organized within cross-institutional repositories.
+I also learn how to better manage my design workflows, documentation, and testing plan within cross-institutional repositories.

 Heading Out?